Welcome to Eureka

 Hey look, Canada has a military.

-So now that I’m here I suppose I should get to work.
-The one problem is that I’ve apparently shown up two weeks too early.
+Now that I’m here I suppose I should get to work.
+The one problem is that I’ve shown up two weeks too early.
 The snow has just melted and the land is 100% mud.
 The streams have become rivers and overland travel is nearly impossible.
 The amount of late drainage this year is due to a later-than-usual snowmelt and has caused a few landslides that have washed out the station’s dirt roads.
-Nothing’s in bloom and I can’t even walk anywhere.
-I think I’ll have to dedicate my next post to ‘mud’.
+Nothing’s in bloom and I can’t walk anywhere.
+This is the muddy season.